 - Devise a neighborly composting scheme.

 - Put spoiled produce in your Petaluma Green Bin.

 Petaluma Bounty Hunters can help get your surplus fresh food to Petaluma residents who can’t afford fresh, healthy food.
 Just drop off your surplus bounty at one of our Bounty Hunters Collection Sites, and we’ll make sure it gets to local households in need.
-We have collection sites on the East and West sides of Petaluma.
 See below or click here for the flyer!